notify-rs/notify/README.md

 ### FSEvents

-Due to the inner security model of FSEvents (see [FileSystemEventSecurity]), some event cannot be observed easily when trying to follow files that do not belong to you.
+Due to the inner security model of FSEvents (see [FileSystemEventSecurity]), some events cannot be observed easily when trying to follow files that do not belong to you.
 In this case, reverting to the pollwatcher can fix the issue, with a slight performance cost.